 The Rose State Writing Lab provides one-on-one help with any Rose State writing project at no charge.
 It's open to all students; no referral is required.

-A quiet, comfortable place for writers to work, the Writing Lab is staffed with qualified lab instructors and faculty members.
-They are prepared to help with any Rose State writing project and can provide tutorials to help students evaluate and correct common punctuation, grammar and writing problems.
-Lab instructors are pleased to assist students with assignments by helping them brainstorm, outline, draft, edit, and proofread; however, we cannot correct an entire essay for the students.
+A quiet, comfortable place for writers to work, the Writing Lab is staffed with qualified lab instructors and faculty members who are prepared to help with any Rose State College writing project and can provide tutorials to help students evaluate and correct common mistakes and writing issues.
+Lab instructors are pleased to assist students with assignments by helping them brainstorm, outline, draft, edit, and proofread; however, we cannot correct an entire essay for a student (we are not editors).
 We will provide examples and assist as the student makes appropriate improvements.

-The Writing Lab is located in Humanities, Room 137 and we are also available online!
-Visit us during lab hours or get help online with a response within 24-48 hours, Monday through Thursday.
-We've put together some commonly asked questions below.
-You can also use the Ask an Instructor Form to attach an essay and tell us your concern about the assignment.
+The Writing Lab is located in the Learning Resources Center, Room 250E, and we are also available online!
+Visit us during lab hours or get help online with a response within 24-48 hours, Monday through Friday.
+We have put together some commonly asked questions below.
+You can also use the Ask an Instructor form to get help with an essay or ask general questions about writing and formatting.

 Starting, Organizing & Writing